genesiscommunitysuccess/custom-elements-lsp/packages/core/custom-elements-lsp/README.md

 ### NVIM

 If you have an LSP setup for typescript this should work straight away using the project's TypeScript.
+There are lots of different ways you can configure NeoVim/Vim as an LSP client, configuring that is out of the scope of these instructions.

 ### JetBrains